tradesouthwest/hello-plugin/README.md

 The generated Lorem Ipsum is therefore always free from repetition, injected humour, or non-characteristic words etc.

 # Features
-Hello Plugin Features Include:
+Hello Plugin features include:

 * Display your agenda or service calls in a list style
 * Add a date, time, notes like address or contact
 * Tabbed sections of Scheduler, Add New and Options
 * Full size clock with seconds, displays well on cellular phones

-Theme built with CSS3 grid templating specifications for full mobile and small device support.
+Plugin built with mention other dependencies and additional support assets.

 # Support
 Use https://github.com/yourdomain/hello-theme/issues to post your issues with this theme.